gazaskygeeks/Coding-Foundations-course/coursebook/Week 04/session-11/research-topics.md

-## Research Topics :
+# Research Topics

-- Difference Between ES6 vs ES5.
-- String methods.
+- JavaScript Hoisting.
-- Math Object in javascript.
-- Built-in Numbers Functions.
-- Difference between null and undefined in javascript.
+- Using break & continue with a labeled statement.
+- The for...in Loop.
+- The for...of Loop [ES6].